mrhdias/secutio/docs/index.md

 - **method**: Set a request method (GET, POST, PUT, PATCH or DELETE) to indicate the desired action to be performed for a given resource;
 - **trigger**: Specifies the event that triggers the request;
 - **then**: List of subtasks with the CSS "selector" property to be executed after the trigger has been performed (useful for displaying loaders);
-- **collect-data**: Uses the data attributes given by the first element within the document that matches the specified selector as a source of data;
 - **src-file**: Used to load JSON data directly from a file to apply to templates.
 It only works if the action and method are not specified.
 It is ideal for creating dynamic content on static websites;
 - **disabled**: This property disable the task execution if set to "true";
 - **error**: Sets a new task that replaces the original if an error occurs during the request.